-The dog warden service sits within the Cleaner Neighbourhoods team and will help you if you lose your dog, and aims to help prevent stray dogs from being a danger in traffic or a nuisance to people.
+The service also aims to help prevent stray dogs from being a danger in traffic or a nuisance to people.

 The Cleaner Neighbourhoods team are based within Environmental Health at Belle Vue Square, Skipton and carry out patrols, pick up strays, investigate complaints and give advice.

 If your dog goes missing, if you find a dog you suspect is lost, or you have any other kind of query, you can reach our Environmental Health Team during office hours on 01756 700600.
 Please leave all your details and an officer will get back to you as soon as possible.

 Out of office hours a reception point is provided where stray dogs can be taken.
 Please contact the out of hours number: 01653 699392 for details.

 Strays are kept for up to 7 days.
 Stray dogs that are not claimed after 7 days are available for re-homing.
 Please contact us if you can offer one a good home.
 There are often a number of dogs of different ages and breeds available for adoption and the situation changes on a regular basis.